roop/roop.github.io/_posts/2016-02-15-swift-evolution-week-of-02-08.md

     _Previously_: Week of
     [Feb 1](/last-week-in-swift-evolution/2016/swift-evolution-week-of-02-01/#remove-implicit-tuple-splat).

-    I had thought this was an odd and hardly used feature, but Brent Royal-Gordon uses this feature "reasonably often".
+    I had thought this was an odd and hardly used feature that nobody would miss if removed, but I was wrong &ndash; Brent Royal-Gordon uses this feature "reasonably often".
 He [said](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160201/009340.html):